CVE Application Document

 Requested CVE Assignment For:

-Multiple IP address format bypass vulnerabilities in NPM IP Package v2.0.1 affecting ip.isPublic() and ip.isPrivate() functions, leading to Server-Side Request Forgery (SSRF) attacks through null route ("0") and shortened IP format ("127.1") inputs that resolve to localhost but are incorrectly classified as public.
+Multiple IP address format bypass vulnerabilities in NPM IP Package v2.0.1 affecting ip.isPublic() and ip.isPrivate() functions, leading to Server-Side Request Forgery (SSRF) attacks through null route ("0") and octal localhost format ("017700000001") inputs that resolve to localhost but are incorrectly classified as public.

 CVSS 3.1 Score: 9.8 (Critical)